How to Sing in Tune

 If you’re new to singing, not being able to accurately match the notes of the songs you’re trying to sing with your own voice can be frustrating and disheartening.

-Learning how to sing in tune is one of the most fundamental skills a singer needs to focus on improving.
+Learning how to sing on key/pitch (i.e. singing in tune) is one of the most fundamental skills a singer needs to focus on improving.

 And you’re about to learn how to tell if you’re singing accurately, how to train your way to better pitch and tips to improve your ability to hit specific notes correctly.

 Don’t worry, being able to sing in key isn’t something only “gifted” or “talented” people can do.
 You don’t have to be “born with it” in order to sing on pitch (with one minor exception – more on that below).

 And if you want a structured way to sing more in tune check out some online singing lessons.

 You can work on it and get better – just like with any other skill.

 Follow the steps and tips below and you’ll see a lot of improvement in your overall ability to sing better.

 Article Table of Contents